vain0x/milone-lang/docs/refs/x_ptr_types.md

     // when 'P is a pointer type
 ```

-`Ptr.invalid` makes a pointer that points to the specified address.
+`Ptr.invalid` function makes a pointer that points to the specified address.

 There are two kind of potential usage: